Zymbit-Docs/docs/content/getting-started/scm/production-mode/index.md

 ### Prepare *Perimeter Detect*

 The `Perimeter Event Actions` for your SCM should be set to `none` or `notify` only.
-If your SCM's action mode is set to `self_destruct`, you might render your useless while attempting to activate Production Mode.
+If your SCM's action mode is set to `self_destruct`, you might render your unit /c/Users/bobgu/OneDrive/Desktop/Atom.lnkuseless while attempting to activate Production Mode.

 {{< resource_link "tutorials/perimeter-detect/scm/" >}}
 Understand how to use the SCM's perimeter detect features.